 Britain is a cashless society but is it the same when you go overseas?
 The answer, depends on where you’re travelling.
-Looking into whether the country you’re travelling to and whether they have cash machines in the area you’re going is something we would recommend if you’re choosing to take your nimbl card abroad to withdraw money.
+If you’re choosing to take your nimbl card abroad to withdraw money, we’d recommend looking into the country you’re travelling to and whether they have cash machines.

 You should also look into if the country recommends carrying money as cash or on a card and if they accept the type of card you have.

-This video gives you an idea of what backpackers go through when travelling and how they plan their spending and the good rule of thumb for when you’re home or abroad “Don’t carry more than you’re willing to lose”.
+This video gives you an idea of what backpackers go through when travelling, how they plan their spending and the good rule of thumb for when you’re home or abroad “Don’t carry more than you’re willing to lose”.

 How the local culture handles their money is also another thing to consider.
-Some countries prefer to have tips in cash so even if you are used to spending only using your card you might still need to carry some of the local currency so you don’t offend the locals.
+Some countries prefer to have tips in cash, so it’s wise to still carry some of the local currency to not offend the locals.